jagadhesh89/sort/Readme.md

-This is is the secondary analysis pipeline in Cromwell/WDL workflow for running QC and BISMARK on DNA methylation data
+This is a sorting script

 Example Usage: